 - Market Risk: The value of the Portfolio's assets will fluctuate as the stock or bond market fluctuates.
 The value of its investments may decline, sometimes rapidly and unpredictably, simply because of economic changes or other events, including public health crises (including the occurrence of a contagious disease or illness), that affect large portions of the market.
-It includes the risk that a particular style of investing, such as the Portfolio's value approach, may underperform the market generally. - Foreign (Non-U.S.) Risk: Investments in securities of non-U.S. issuers may involve more risk than those of U.S. issuers.
-These securities may fluctuate more widely in price and may be more difficult to trade due to adverse market, economic, political, regulatory or other factors. - Emerging Market Risk: Investments in emerging market countries may have more risk because the markets are less developed and less liquid, and because these investments may be subject to increased economic, political, regulatory or other uncertainties. - Currency Risk: Fluctuations in currency exchange rates may negatively affect the value of the Portfolio's investments or reduce its returns. - Derivatives Risk: Derivatives may be difficult to price or unwind and leveraged so that small changes may produce disproportionate losses for the Portfolio.
-Derivatives, especially over-the-counter derivatives, are also subject to counterparty risk. - Leverage Risk: When the Portfolio borrows money or otherwise leverages its portfolio, its net asset value, or NAV, may be more volatile because leverage tends to exaggerate the effect of changes in interest rates and any increase or decrease in the value of the Portfolio's investments.
-The Portfolio may create leverage through the use of reverse repurchase agreements, forward commitments, or by borrowing money.

-• Management Risk: The Portfolio is subject to management risk because it is an actively-managed investment fund.
+It includes the risk that a particular style of investing, such as the Portfolio's value approach, may underperform the market generally. - Capitalization Risk: Investments in small- and mid-capitalization companies may be more volatile than investments in large-capitalization companies.
+Investments in small-and mid-capitalization companies may have additional risks because these companies have limited product lines, markets or financial resources. - Foreign (Non-U.S.) Risk: Investments in securities of non-U.S. issuers may involve more risk than those of U.S. issuers.
+These securities may fluctuate more widely in price and may be more difficult to trade due to adverse market, economic, political, regulatory or other factors. - Currency Risk: Fluctuations in currency exchange rates may negatively affect the value of the Portfolio's investments or reduce its returns. - Derivatives Risk: Derivatives may be difficult to price or unwind and leveraged so that small changes may produce disproportionate losses for the Portfolio.
+Derivatives, especially over-the-counter derivatives, are also subject to counterparty risk. - Management Risk: The Portfolio is subject to management risk because it is an actively-managed investment fund.
 The Adviser will apply its investment techniques and risk analyses in making investment decisions for the Portfolio, but there is no guarantee that its techniques will produce the intended results.
 Some of these techniques may incorporate, or rely upon, quantitative models, but there is no guarantee that these models will generate accurate forecasts, reduce risk or otherwise perform as expected.